Elizabeth Hurley Sizzles In Sheer Robe On Valentine’s Day

 The alluring photograph got the EDtv star some viral attention, with many of her Instagram fans flocking to the comments section to show their unbridled reactions.

 “Be still my heart,” quipped one of Elizabeth’s Instagram followers, while another wrote, “Gorgeous!!
 Happy Valentine’s!!
-Lots of love to you,” followed by a string oh heart emojis.
+Lots of love to you,” followed by a string of heart emojis.

 “Love this pic, swinging sixties [sic] vibe, sultry and sexy,” remarked one Instagram user.
 “Hottest woman on earth!! [sic]” exclaimed another.

 All in all, her sultry Valentine’s Day photo garnered close to 22,000 likes and a little shy of 550 comments within three hours of having been posted.
-While most of her Instagram fans took the time to leave sweet messages, in which they gushed over Elizabeth’s stunning beauty and ageless physique, many went the simple route and filled the comments section with scores of flattering emojis.
+While most of her Instagram fans took the time to leave sweet messages — ones in which they gushed over Elizabeth’s stunning beauty and ageless physique — many went the simple route and filled the comments section with scores of flattering emojis.

 The ravishing actress, who is also the owner of an eponymous swimwear line, has been turning the heat up on Instagram lately, showing off her age-defying figure in a number of hot snapshots.
-Last week, Elizabeth put her cleavage on display in a fabulous low-cut pink dress to mark the World Cancer Day on February 4, as reported by the Inquisitr at the time.
+Last week, Elizabeth put her cleavage on display in a fabulous low-cut pink dress to mark World Cancer Day on February 4, as was reported by the Inquisitr at the time.

 View this post on Instagram